Family Child Care

-Pay for fees on time.
-The Provider deserves your consideration.
+- Pay fees on time.
+The provider deserves your consideration.

 If you have been deployed for 30 days or more in support of Operation Enduring Freedom, you may take advantage of Returning Home Care.
 Members are eligible for 16 hours of free childcare through the extended duty care program within 60 days of their return.

 The FCC program can help parents obtain childcare when they need it for duty-related reasons beyond their typical 50-hour childcare arrangements.
 Call or drop by the Family Child Care office for registration, application and eligibility requirements.
 You can also pick up an application from SAP, YC, or CDC.

 If you are a Reservist and are required to work primary UTA weekend, then you might qualify for Home Community Care.
 Please contact the office for more information.
 Both parents are required to be working to use this program.

 If you are an active duty member, the PCS program provides 20 hours of free childcare per child in an FCC home within 60 days of PCSing in/out.
 Please see the Military and Family Readiness Center for vouchers or call (801) 777-4681 for more information.